iOS SDK Setup

 📘

-To setup SDK you need an SDK_ACCESS_KEY, visit Managing Mobile SDK Access Keys to get it.
+To set up the SDK, you need an SDK_ACCESS_KEY.
+See Managing Mobile SDK Access Keys to create or copy one.

 import UIKit